Frequently Asked Questions (FAQ)

 Q. What is the Medicare Levy Surcharge (MLS)?

-The MLS is a government incentive to encourage individuals to take out private hospital cover and is an additional payment incurred on top of the Medicare Levy that most Australians have to pay.
-You will only be impacted by the MLS if your income (as assessed by the ATO for this purpose) is over $90,000 for singles or $180,000 for families or couples and you don’t have an appropriate level of private hospital cover.
-The MLS ranges between 1 to 1.5% of your income, on top of the 2% Medicare Levy (depending on your income).
+The Medicare Levy Surcharge (MLS) is a government incentive to encourage individuals to take out private hospital cover and is an additional payment incurred on top of the Medicare Levy that most Australians have to pay.
+You will only be impacted by the MLS if your income (as assessed by the ATO for this purpose) is over $93,000 for singles or $186,000 for families or couples and you don’t have an appropriate level of private hospital cover.
+Depending on your income, the MLS ranges between 1 to 1.5% of your income, on top of the 2% Medicare Levy.
 For more information view our help guide on the Medicare Levy Surcharge.

 Q. Will my child covered on my policy receive a Private Health Insurance (Tax) Statement?

-Dependent children do not receive their own Private Health Insurance (Tax) Statement because they cannot claim the Rebate and are not subject to the income test for private health insurance purposes.
+Dependent children do not receive their own Private Health Insurance (Tax) Statement because they are not entitled to a private health insurance rebate.

-To complete the Private Health Insurance Section of their tax return they will need to obtain a statement from one of the adults covered on the policy and follow the below steps.
+To complete the Private Health Insurance Section of their tax return they will need to obtain a Tax Statement from one of the adults covered on the policy and follow the below steps.

-- Using the Private Health Insurance Statement of an adult on the policy (using the Health Find ID –SPE and the Membership Number), complete your individual tax return as per the ATO instructions.
+Using the Private Health Insurance Statement of an adult on the policy (using the Health Fund ID –SPE and the Membership Number), complete your individual tax return as per the ATO instructions.

 Q. Where can I find out more?